-Texas sage is a tough Native Texas Plant with purple to lavender blooms spring, summer and fall.
+Texas sage is a tough Native Texas Plant with purple to lavender blooms in spring, summer, and fall.
 It can be used as a hedge or in containers as well as mass plantings.
-Choose a sunny location for best growth and bloom production.
+Choose a sunny location for the best growth and bloom production.
 Plant 3-4 feet apart to allow room to grow and spread.
 Fertilize with slow-release fertilizers once or twice a year.
-Texas Sage is slow growing, prune carefully to prevent ugly, open growth.
+Texas Sage is slow-growing, prune carefully to prevent ugly, open growth.
 Texas Sage tends to have a naturally rounded growth habit, but tip prune for a compact full look and to further control its shape.
-This plant is native to dessert regions and is very heat and drought tolerant.
+This plant is native to desert regions and is very heat and drought tolerant.
 Choose from standard and compact varieties.

 Red yucca is a favorite in many commercial and residential landscapes in North Texas.
 Its dark green long, thin leaves rise from the base providing an unusual look to the landscape.
 With tall spikes of pink to red bell-shaped flowers that last from May through October.
 It is extremely tough; it tolerates drought, extreme heat and cold; needing little or no irrigation once established.
 Red Yucca is not a true yucca; unlike yucca the leaves are not spine-tipped.
 Red yucca is a Texas Native Plant.
 Grows 3-5 feet tall and 2-4 feet wide.

-Oleander is an evergreen shrub growing 8-10 foot tall and spreading 4-6 foot wide.
+Oleander is an evergreen shrub growing 8-10 feet tall and spreading 4-6 feet wide.
 It performs and blooms best planted in a sunny location.
-Blooms are fragrant and come in vibrant red, white, pink and salmon colors.
-Oleanders are repeat bloomers and bloom strait through the summer from late spring through fall.
-This plant has average water needs so make sure not to over water!
+Blooms are fragrant and come in vibrant red, white, pink, and salmon colors.
+Oleanders are repeat bloomers and bloom straight through the summer from late spring through fall.
+This plant has average water needs so make sure not to overwater!
 This plant is also deer resistant, but all parts of this plant are poisonous if ingested so be sure to make considerations for pets and small children.

 Loropetalum chinense var. rubrum

-Fringe Flower is an evergreen shrub that ranges in heights from 1-2 feet tall and as high as 6 to 10 feet depending on variety.
-This plant blooms from mid March through April and sporadically through the rest of the season.
+Fringe Flower is an evergreen shrub that ranges in heights from 1-2 feet tall and as high as 6 to 10 feet depending on the variety.
+This plant blooms from mid-March through April and sporadically through the rest of the season.
 There are multiple varieties of this plant each with its own unique qualities.
-Fringe Flower gets its name for it delicate pink fringe like blooms.
-This plant displays deep burgundy to purple foliage through out the summer months.
+Fringe Flower gets its name for its delicate pink fringe-like blooms.
+This plant displays deep burgundy to purple foliage throughout the summer months.
 This plant is native to China and Japan.
-Plant in full to part sun for best foliage and bloom display!
-Fringe Flower is typically pest and disease free but root rot can be an issue in poorly drained soil.
+Plant in full to part sun for the best foliage and bloom display!
+Fringe Flower is typically a pest and disease-free but root rot can be an issue in poorly drained soil.

 (Nandina domestica ‘Nana Purpurea’)

-Nana Nandina is an evergreen shrub used for its compact growth habit with excellent yellows, oranges and green summer colored foliage.
+Nana Nandina is an evergreen shrub used for its compact growth habit with excellent yellows, oranges, and green summer-colored foliage.
 Nandina Nana also displays beautiful deep reds and burgundy colors in the fall.
 Growing to a height of 18-24” tall and wide.
 These plants require very little maintenance.
 They can be grown in containers or used as borders or compact hedges.
-Does best planted in full to part sun, will display best color when planted in direct sunlight.
-Attracts butterflies, bees and birds.
-Nana Nandina are very drought tolerant once established.
-This plant is insect, disease and Deer resistant.
+Does best planted in full to part sun, will display its best color when planted in direct sunlight.
+Attracts butterflies, bees, and birds.
+Nana Nandina is very drought tolerant once established.
+This plant is insect, disease, and deer resistant.